gitgaurab/pecanmorphometrics/README.md

 # pecanmorphometrics
-# Mid-parent and offspring means are provided in .txt file.
+# Mid-parent value and offspring means are provided in the .txt file.
 #Abberviation
 # Mid-parent
 mid_MW	Maximum width